 Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and Savings Credit.
 The guaranteed part tops up weekly income if it's below £142.70 (single people) or £217.90 (couples) so those who receive this are on a low income.
 This statistic only covers people living in private households, and not residential institutions (such as nursing homes).

-Percentage of working age persons (16-74) with no qualifications (2011) 20% 50% most deprived 50% least deprived -- ----- ------------------- -------------------- --
+50% most deprived 50% most deprived -------------------------------------

 A low-level of skill or educational attainment is one indicator of social disadvantage.
 Qualifications may make it easier to find employment.
 Learning also helps promote active citizenship and combat social exclusion.